brooklabteam/www/programs/bat-id-2025.md

 <h2>Scientific Program</h2>

-The conference will open with a welcome reception the evening of Wednesday, July 9, 2025, followed by two full day sessions, including scientific talks, a poster session, and a brainstorming session to delineate future research priorites in the field.
+The conference will open with a welcome reception the evening of Wednesday, July 9, 2025, followed by two full day sessions, including scientific talks, a poster session, and a brainstorming session to delineate future research priorities in the field.

 Scientific talks will be organized into five main scientific themes, after the following basic outline: